 - Click the View Child's Progress cloud.

-- Log in Insights using your current parent email and Hatch password.
+- Log in Insights using your current family member email and Hatch password.
 You can also reset your password here if needed.

 - Once logged in, you will be taken to the Dashboard for your child.